bitprj/onboarding/.github/ISSUE_TEMPLATE/devrel_newmember_tasks.md

     * Team name
     * Position
     * How contributor can contact you (Slack, email, Calendly)
-    * Who the contributor's mentor is
-- [ ] Set up team meeting to discuss the following:
+- [ ] Set up duo meeting to discuss the following:
   * Breakdown of the Week (expectations)
   * Onboarding Presentation
     * Bit Project Introduction
     * Introduction to the team
     * How contributor's tasks fit into the bigger picture
-    * GitHub/GitDesktop set-up
-    * Activities/Labs intro
-  * Slack set-up
-  * Assign **First-Timer Task** based on team
+    * Determine / Confirm Workshop Topic

 ### Day 2-5:
-- [ ] Review tasks & note feedback
+- [ ] Review Workshop & note feedback
-  * Communicate any major issues in tasks directly through Slack
+  * Communicate any major issues in workshop directly through Slack

 ### Day 6:
 - [ ] Confirm Calendly Meeting
-  * chedule it by Day 14)
+  * Schedule it by Day 14)

 ### Day 7-14:
-- [ ] One-on-one:
+- [ ] Duo Meeting:
   * Team introduction
-  * Go over the task and how it could be improved
+  * Go over the workshop and begin brainstorm
   * Receive feedback on first lab process